 So this is the resulting schematic diagram.
 Top half consists of two LM317 current sources.
 One is for tail light, the other for brake light.
 A couple of diodes could be added so the tail light, should it be switched off, is also activated when the brake light is, but the brightness difference is negligible, so I left them out for simplicity.

 Bottom half is the array of leds with accompanying resistors.
-The strands of 4 leds are tail light / brake light, the strands of 2 leds are license plate light.
+The strands of 4 leds are tail light / brake light, the strands of 2 leds are number plate light.

 If the tail light / brake light common connection would be wired to positive instead of to ground, the current sources could be moved to the negative side of the led array.
 To allow for unknown polarity you could include a bridge rectifier, but that would cause an additional voltage drop and heighten the minimum operating voltage by 1.2 V.

-A custom board would be an improvement though.
+A properly designed PCB would be an improvement though.
 It would have more contact surface between board and the light assembly base, which makes for better gluing.
 There could also be wide copper areas for cooling the LM317 regulators.
 The shape of the board would be tricky to get right, since there are a lot of curves in the light assembly base.

 To do a side by side comparison between bulb and led replacement, I fitted one of each in the rear light assembly.
 The bulb is powered by an adjustable voltage source (lab power supply), the leds are powered by an adjustable current source (lab power supply in series with electronic load).

 It was immediately obvious that the light from the leds differed from the light form the bulb.
-The red is a slightly deeper shade, wile the bulb looks washed out.
-The light also seems to come from the entire surface of lens instead of just from the centre as it does with the bulb.
+The red is a slightly deeper shade, while the bulb looks washed out.
+The led light also seems to come from the entire lens surface instead of just from the centre as it does with the bulb.
 Led opening angle is also a lot wider wider than the bulb.
 These are exactly the reasons why I wanted led lights.